 Next, steal a glance at User.java, which implements the concept of a user.
 Then, read over UserManager.java, which handles the storage and retrieval of user data, including usernames, passwords, and favorite newsfeeds.
 In fact, recall the output on Tomcat's console when you tried to log in earlier: it's this UserManager class whose methods loaded John Harvard and his favorites into memory.
 Not sure how such came to pass?
 Well, upon the user's first visit to the Login servlet, the servlet container automatically executes that servlet's init() method, inherited from WahooServlet.
 (Similarly does the servlet container handle the user's first visit to the Prefs servlet.)
-That init() method, meanwhile, invokes the UserManager class's own init(.) method, which proceeds to instantiate, if it hasn't already, the class's one and only instance, the result of which is execution of the class's private, explicit constructor, which parses project3-7.0/webapps/ROOT/xml/users.xml and loads John Harvard and his favorites into memory.
+That init() method, meanwhile, invokes the UserManager class's own init(·) method, which proceeds to instantiate, if it hasn't already, the class's one and only instance, the result of which is execution of the class's private, explicit constructor, which parses project3-8.0/webapps/ROOT/xml/users.xml and loads John Harvard and his favorites into memory.
 Make sense?
 Take a look at users.xml, so that you see exactly what data is loaded into memory.

 Some additional discussion of the User and UserManager classes is perhaps in order.
-First, it's worth noting that calling, for example, will return John Harvard's User object, provided John is registered in users.xml (which he is, by default); otherwise, this method returns null.
+First, it's worth noting that calling, for example, anywhere you'd like to force a printing of the call stack; such should make this sequence of executions all the more clear.